openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 *Figure 8.  ssh connection*

 8. Enter your password to view the directories in the USS.
-Issue your first command `pwd` which will show the directory you are currently in , that is your root directory.
+Issue your first command `pwd` which will show the directory you are currently in, that is your root directory.
 Issue the command `ls` to list all the files and folders in this directory.

 ![](Images/image217.png)